Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

     $ cd bin
     $ ./test_2d_dambreak

-Rigth now, you have the **SPHinXsys** successfully installed in your computer, Have fun with it!
+Right now, you have the **SPHinXsys** successfully installed in your computer, Have fun with it!

 Installing on Windows
 ---------------------------------------

-The prerequisite on Windows is that you have a c++ development environment (Visual Studio 2017 (recommanded) or later version) and a way to unzip the `.zip` package.
+The prerequisite on Windows is that you have a c++ development environment (Visual Studio 2017 (recommended) or later version) and a way to unzip the `.zip` package.

 Step1: Install CMake

-	CMake is cross-plateform project manager and generates files for a project.
+	CMake is cross-platform project manager and generates files for a project.

-	- Install CMake on Windows and extract the file to the assigned folder, details refering to `CMake's page <https://cmake.org/>`_.
+	- Install CMake on Windows and extract the file to the assigned folder, details referring to `CMake's page <https://cmake.org/>`_.
 	- After installation, please set the CMake bin path to environmental variables (System variables).

 Step2: Install Tbb